Skip to main content

 Estrogen and Progesterone the Vascular Guardians

 These female sex hormones, while central to reproduction, also perform critical maintenance on the cardiovascular system.
-Their decline during perimenopause and menopause corresponds directly with an acceleration of risk in women, highlighting their protective roles.
+Their decline during perimenopause and menopause corresponds directly with an acceleration of cardiovascular disease risk in women, highlighting their protective roles.

 Estrogen, in particular, helps maintain the health of the endothelium, the thin layer of cells lining your blood vessels.
 It promotes the production of nitric oxide, a molecule that signals arteries to relax and widen, which improves blood flow and lowers blood pressure.
 Progesterone has complex effects that can support this balance, contributing to overall vascular wellness when levels are optimal.